The Foundation for a Meaningful Life

 • Evaluating the meaning of a number sentence to determine whether it is true or false

-• Applying vocabulary and notation for open sentences
+• Applying vocabulary and notation for open sentences (introduction of variables)

 • Representing growing patterns geometrically, symbolically, and graphically

-• Using the four operations with whole numbers to solve problems; symbolically and numerically representing contextual problems
+• Using the four operations with whole numbers to solve problems

-• Solving multistep word problems and representing these problems using open number sentences and variables
+• Solving multi step word problems and representing these problems using open number sentences and variables

 • Generating a number or shape pattern that follows a given rule or function